Topics in Middle East History

 The Roman Empire might still have survived if it were not for misgovernment and internal strife.
 Michael Paleologus blinded the legitimate emperor John Lascaris in 1261 and appointed his own son Andronicus II Paleologus as co-emperor, thus establishing the Paleologus dynasty, the last one of the Byzantine Empire.
 Gibbon lists several misdeeds of Michael Paleologus [EG, Chapter LXII, vol. 6, pp. 226-235].
 He gave exclusive possession of the suburb of Galata to the Geneose "in which they ... insulted the majesty of the Byzantine empire" [ibid, p.
 226].
 He forced a union of the Eastern church with the Catholic accepting the supremacy of the Pope and the Catholic dogma but that union did not survive his death in 1282 [ibid, p.
 234].

 Andronicus II reigned for over 40 years, until 1328.
 Gibbon characterizes him as being overly concerned with religious affairs [EG, Chapter LXIII, vol. 6, pp. 247-48] and he made several bad decisions.
 Around 1300 he hired the so-called Catalan mercenaries to fight the Turks.
 They were about 8,000 of them under the leadership of Roger de Flor and they did inflict damage onto the Turks.
 However, pretty soon they turned against the Byzantines and eventually took over parts of Greece [EG, Chapter LXII, vol. 6, pp. 241-245].
 Andronicus had appointed his son Michael IX as co-emperor but he died before Andronicus.
 Michael's son Andronicus (named after his grandfather) had caused the death of his own brother and Andronicus the elder meant to try him in court for the crime.
 However, the younger Andronicus escaped and started a civil war that raged for seven years until 1328 when the elder Andronicus was deposed [EG, Chapter LXIII, vol. 6, pp. 250-255].
 In the meantime the Ottoman Turks appeared on the scene and captured the Byzantine province of Bythinia, across the sea of Marmara from Constantinople (See Chapter 8).
 Gibbon has given the title "Civil Wars, and Ruin of the Greek Empire" to the chapter where these events are described [EG, Chapter LXIII].
 The chapter ends 100 years before the final fall of Constantinople suggesting that many of wounds of the Byzantine Empire were self-inflicted.
-The last part of Treadgold's book is titled "The Failed Restoration" [WT97, pp. 735-844] and provides the sad story of those years in more concise form than Gibbon.
+The last part of Treadgold's book is titled "The Failed Restoration" [WT97, pp. 735-844] and provides the sad story of those years in a more concise form than Gibbon.

 The Geneose territory at Galata proved quite troublesome to the Byzantines and they turned for help to the Venetians.
 A naval battle between the two Italian maritime powers was fought near Constantinople and ended in favor of the Geneose.
 Gibbon notes the irony of the Roman Empire becoming a province of Genoa, a prospect that was averted by the ultimate triumph of Venice.
 [EG, Chapter LXIII, vol. 6, pp. 271-272].